kmorope/aranda-design-system/_docs/introduccion/01-getting-started.md

 ## What is Documentation?

-'Documentation' is used to store information relating to a pattern (or group of patterns), as well as information style the style guide itself - this page is an example of a document.
+'Documentation' is used to store information relating to a pattern (or group of patterns), as well as information about the style guide itself - this page is an example of a document.

 By default, documentation is stored in the `_docs` folder and grouped in directories that correspond to the pattern directories.
-An additional `/style` directory is also provided, this can contain general/non-pattern specific contents (like this page).
+An additional `/about` directory is also provided, this can contain general/non-pattern specific contents (like this page).

 Patterns are always loaded into a document via an iFrame, so any style guide related styles will not interfere with your pattern.

 {% highlight directory %}
 │
 ├── _docs/
-│   ├── style/
+│   ├── about/
 │   │   └── ...
 │   │
-│   ├── tools/
+│   ├── components/
 │   │   └── ...
 │   │
-│   ├── library/
+│   ├── foundations/
 │   │   ├── color.md
 │   │   ├── typography.md
 │   │   └── ...